mcthomas/useful-scripts/README.md

 #### Apple Music Snippets
 These snippets are included because I've added columns and sorting to them and because they correlate with my [Now Playing script](#Now-Playing-Apple-Music "Now Playing (Apple Music)").
 The shuffle snippets toggle the shuffle feature.
 The others list out the contents of some collection in your library.
 There are many other scripts one could add, such as for modifying playlists or for playback controls.
 I prefer to leave those functions to Music.app and to the touch bar/fn keys, respectively.

-Configuration:

-* Remove calls to `np` if you don't have my Now Playing script aliased

 Usage: `songs`, `records`, `artists`, `playlists`, `record In Rainbows`, `artist Radiohead`, `playlist Radiohead Essentials`, `shuffle`, `noshuffle`